 On all housing schemes developers will be expected to provide additional space for visitor parking at a ratio of one space per three dwellings for developments of less than ten properties, and one space per four dwellings for developments of ten or more properties.
 On-street visitor parking provision may be considered appropriate if the local road network design allows for on-street parking without causing any detriment to capacity or safety.

-Houses of Multiple Occupation (HMO)
+Houses in Multiple Occupation (HMO)

-For houses of multiple occupancy, (HMO), one off-street space per two beds will be required within the curtilage of the site.
+For houses in multiple occupancy, (HMO), one off-street space per two beds will be required within the curtilage of the site.
 However, reductions in parking provision in agreed highly sustainable locations may be considered.

 Garages